 If you are the victim of offensive conduct with sexual undertones, it’s not always easy to determine whether you have been subjected to sexual harassment.
 An experienced employment attorney can evaluate your situation and represent you in an action for damages against your employer, if necessary.

-In Los Angeles, California, the employment attorneys at Broslavsky & Weinman have years of proven experience handling sexual harassment cases.
+In Los Angeles, California, the employment attorneys at Broslavsky & Weinman, LLP have years of proven experience handling sexual harassment cases.
 We also handle other types of employment disputes such as wrongful termination, wage and hour law violations, and employment discrimination.
 Call for a free consultation at (310) 575-2550.